MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 1. An activity with this message is sent from the user to the Bot Framework channel service.
 The channel service ensures that the `userid` field within the activity has been set and the message is sent to the bot.

     > [!NOTE]
-    > User ID's are channel specific, such as the user's facebook ID or their SMS phone number.
+    > User ID's are channel specific, such as the user's Facebook ID or their SMS phone number.

 1. The bot makes a request to the Bot Framework Token Service asking if it already has a token for the UserId for the OAuth connection `GraphConnection`.
 1. Since this is the first time this user has interacted with the bot, the Bot Framework Token Service does not yet have a token for this user, and returns a *NotFound* result to the bot.